-The Company does not expect representatives of Reznick or representatives of Goodman to attend the Annual Meeting and, as a result, they will not have an opportunity to make a statement or respond to questions.
+The Company does not expect representatives of BDO Seidman, LLP to attend the Annual Meeting and, as a result, they will not have an opportunity to make a statement or respond to questions.

-Stockholder Proposals for the 2008 Annual Meeting
+Stockholder Proposals for the 2010 Annual Meeting

-Stockholders who wish to have proposals for the Company's 2008 Annual Meeting included in the proxy materials for such meeting must submit these proposals to the Company on or prior to July 18, 2008.
-All other proposals must be submitted in accordance with the process set forth in the Company's Bylaws, which provide that, in order for business to be properly brought before an annual meeting by a stockholder, the stockholder must deliver written notice to the Company's secretary at the Company's principal executive offices not less than 60 days nor more than 90 days prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is advanced by more than 30 days or delayed by more than 60 days from such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the 90th day prior to such annual meeting and not later than the close of business on the later of the 60th day prior to such annual meeting and not later than the close of business on the later of the 60th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Stockholders who wish to have proposals for the Company's 2010 Annual Meeting included in the proxy materials for such meeting must submit these proposals to the Company on or prior to July 19, 2010.
+All other proposals must be submitted in accordance with the process set forth in the Company's Bylaws, which provide that, in order for business to be properly brought before an annual meeting by a stockholder, the stockholder must deliver written notice to the Company's secretary at the Company's principal executive offices not less than 60 days nor more than 90 days prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is advanced by more than 30 days or delayed by more than 60 days from such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the 90th day prior to such annual meeting and not later than the close of business on the later of the 60th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.